Atry/lift-tutorial/README.rst

 Rolling your own neural network framework
 =========================================

-LiFT stands for LIsp-Flavoured Tensor.
+LiFT stands for LIsp-Flavoured Tensor, following the trend of LFE in naming.

 * `a simple example with autograd <autograd.rst>`__
 * `tensor and rank <tensor.rst>`__